nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Logic component
 The logic component is mainly responsible for executing the command.
+In addition, the respective commands will operate on the appropriate data structure objects to create, manipulate and delete data based on the user's requests.
 Below is a class diagram of the `Logic` component:
 ![LogicUML](uml/classDiagrams/images/logicComponent.png)
 <span class="box info">:memo: This is a high level overview of the `Logic` component, thus,